HarryRoldan/harryroldan.github.io/README.md

 <id> I used to see who the groups that I belonged to.
 It was very basic, but it is something that is very important.

 ![Lab Screenshot](images/2.png)

+below you will see the once I used the command <id> it showed  the
+<uid> which is the user ID
+<gid> Your primary group ID
+<groups> All the groups that a user is a member of.